colinbeales/AzurePipelinesHOL/AzurePipelinesLab7.md

 <img src="images/Lab7_7.png" width="624"/>

-8. That's all our new tasks added so lets go configure the ones in the pipeline.
+8. That is all our new tasks added so lets go configure the ones now in the pipeline.
 First click the "Azure Resource Group Deployment" task you added at the start.
-This task will be used to Create our Azure App Service configured for Web App for COntainers that we need to host our container.
+This task will be used to create our Azure App Service configured for Web App for Containers that we need to host our container.
 With this selected you can change the desired fields which are:
- * Azure Subscription - Select the Azure Subscription you wish to deploy to, assuming this is the same you've used before you will not need to Authorize again.
+ * Azure Subscription - Select the Azure Subscription you wish to deploy to, assuming this is the same you've used before you will not need to authorize again.
  * Resource Group - Use our variable "\$(resourceGroup)"
- * Location - "North Europe". to support "Azure Web App for Containers"
+ * Location - "North Europe" to support "Azure Web App for Containers"
- * Template - Use the "..." to find the file "WebAppForContainers.json" which should be in our drop artifact.
+ * Template - Use the "..." ellipsis to find the file "WebAppForContainers.json" which should be in our drop artifact.
- * Template parameters - Use the "..." to find the file "WebAppForContainers.parameters.json" which again will be in drop artifact.
+ * Template parameters - Use the "..." ellipsis to find the file "WebAppForContainers.parameters.json" which again will be in drop artifact.
- * Override parameters - Use the "..." elispses to bring up the parameter override dialog and enter "\$(webAppName)" as the value for the website name and "\$(iamgeName)" as the value for the container image name.
+ * Override parameters - Use the "..." ellipsis to bring up the parameter override dialog and enter "\$(webAppName)" as the value for the website name and "\$(imageName)" as the value for the container image name.

 <img src="images/Lab7_8.png" width="624"/>

-9. Lets move onto the Azure PowerShell task.
-We're going to use this task to get the password we need in the final deploy app service task that allows our App Service to connect to, authenticate and pull the image it requires from our private, secured Azure Container Registry.
+9. Lets click onto the Azure PowerShell task.
+We're going to use this task to retrieve from Azure a password we need in the final deploy app service task that allows our App Service to connect to, authenticate and pull the image it requires from our private secured Azure Container Registry.
 As we don't have a task to do this we will use some Azure PowerShell and then once we retrieve the password we can write it into a variable called \$(registryKey).
 Lets set the values for this task to the following:
 * Azure Subscription - Select the Azure Subscription you wish to deploy to, assuming this is the same you've used before you will not need to Authorize again.
 * Script Type - "Inline Script"
 * Inline Script - Copy/paste the script below...